 - Bang

-Energy drinks are controversial.
+Now, energy drinks are controversial.
 There’s no denying that.
 They can be dangerous too if you have an underlying health condition or drink too much.
 After all, you’re putting a lot of caffeine in your system, not to mention other stimulants.
-There's also plenty of debate about coffee versus energy drinks.
-How do they compare and which is better?
+There’s also plenty of debate about coffee versus energy drinks, including how they compare and which style is better.

 Heavily relying on energy drinks can put far too much caffeine in your system, which isn’t good for your health or your heart.
 The high sugar content and other ingredients can be a problem too.
 Some people have even died from energy drinks.